Skip to main content

 Engineering and Production Manager

-Andrew formally ran his own mechanical design consultancy business alongside a engineering fabrication company that he partnered in for over a decade.
+Andrew previously ran his own mechanical design consultancy alongside an engineering fabrication company he partnered in for over a decade.
 He is also a qualified auditor for quality assessments.
+At QED Naval, he leads mechanical engineering and production outputs for the next‑generation, industrial‑scale Subhub‑ID tidal platform.
+He applies strong analytical skills using the ANSYS Mechanical FEA solver and supports wider engineering requirements for Subhub and contributes to reliable, efficient system performance across projects for clients.

 Frederick Gibbs